Chopper crash: Co-pilot's village in Rajasthan gets ready to bid farewell | Law-Order

 Chopper crash: Co-pilot's village in Rajasthan gets ready to bid farewell

-In a village 50 km from Rajasthans Jhunjhunu district headquarters, grieving relatives of Squadron Leader Kuldeep Singh, who was the co-pilot of the IAF helicopter that crashed in Tamil Nadu, and residents were on Thursday busy preparing for his cremation.Singhs last rites will be conducted at the Mahatma Gandhi Government School ground in his Ghardana Khurd village and thousands are expected to gather to bid him farewell.Village sarpanch Ummed Singh Rao said the Education Department has given its nod for Singhs cremation.
+In a village 50 km from Rajasthans Jhunjhunu district headquarters, grieving relatives of Squadron Leader Kuldeep Singh, who was the co-pilot of the IAF helicopter that crashed in Tamil Nadu, and residents were on Thursday busy preparing for his cremation.Singhs last rites will be conducted at the Mahatma Gandhi Government School ground in his Ghardana Khurd village and thousands are expected to gather to bid him farewell.At Singhs home, his mother said her son had earned merit in this life.

 - Country: